calebdel/learningResources/README.md

 Free online resources :)
 =========

-A little library of free books, articles and tutorials that I find useful and interesting.
+A little library of free books, articles and tutorials.
+The main topics that this library aims to cover are javascript, javascript libraries and frameworks, ruby, rails, web APIs and general web concepts.
+This is collection is pretty slim for the time being, but more content will be coming over time.
+In the mean time if you'd like to contribute, feel free to make a pull request!

 eBooks